-Apart from macro-factors, one of the critical factors you consider while investing or trading in equity and mutual funds market is the “Political Domain”.
+Apart from macro-factors, one of the critical factors you consider while investing or trading in the equity and mutual funds market is the “Political Domain”.

 As an intelligent investor, you keep a hawk’s eye on political events and act accordingly.
 The principal determinant of the political ecosystem is the elections, and markets get impacted by the results.